ITenthusiasm/next-supertokens/README.md

 Unfortunately, the Next.js Pages Router does not ship with _native_ support for features like [Server Actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations) (unlike the App Router).
 However, it is possible to support these features by writing our own code.
 For example: By handling `POST` requests in the `getServerSideProps` functions, we can handle form submissions for users who don't have JavaScript enabled.
 And by writing a clever `fetch` helper (i.e., the custom [`useFormAction`](./templates/pages-router/lib/utils/hooks.ts) hook), we can progressively enhance the application with an improved UX for form submissions when JS is available.

 This technically gives us more flexibility in how our application works -- which is nice.
 However, it is still slightly inconvenient that we have to support the Server Actions feature ourselves.

+### Why Are There Symbolic Links in the `templates/pages-router/` Folder?

+There are some instances where the code used for the Pages Router is the exact same as the code used for the App Router.
+For example, `auth-form.scss` is the same in both the Pages Router _and_ the App Router.
+In these cases, the file in `templates/pages-router/*` will be a symbolic link to the file in `templates/app-router/*` for simplicity/maintainability.

+This is not something that you need to be concerned about when running the dev server or building the application; the NPM Scripts in this project already know how to resolve symbolic links while generating the `src` folder.
+If you don't like the symbolic links approach, you are free to replace the symbolic links with copies of the actual files.

 ### Can I Use Multiple Authentication Methods on the Same Page?